Quantifying the Internal Validity of Weighted Estimands: Details on Estimation and Inference

 \section{Details on Estimation and Inference}

 This appendix complements Section \ref{sec:estimation} in the main text.
 In it, we compute the limiting distribution of our estimated measure of internal validity and prove the validity of a nonstandard bootstrap algorithm for constructing confidence intervals around it.
 This is done for the case where $\mathcal{T} = \mathcal{T}_\text{all}$.
-Estimation and inference for $\overline{P}(a,W_0;\{\tau_0\})$ is related to the question of estimation and inference in linear programs with estimated constraints.
+Estimation and inference for $\text{MIV}(a,W_0;\{\tau_0\})$ are related to their counterparts in linear programs with estimated constraints.
 See \cite{AndrewsRothPakes2023}, \cite{CoxShi2023}, \cite{FangSantosShaikhTorgovitsky2023}, and \cite{ChoRussell2024} for recent advances on this topic.

 As in Section \ref{sec:estimation}, we consider the case where $X$ is discrete.
-We assume the existence of estimators for $a(\cdot)$ and $w_0(\cdot)$, but we do not assume knowledge of $\supp(X\mid W_0=1)$.
-In this case, $a(x)$ and $w_0(x)$ are usually estimated ``cell-by-cell'' and their estimators are $\sqrt{n}$-consistent with a limiting Gaussian distribution.
-We will see that inference on $\overline{P}(a,W_0;\mathcal{T}_\text{all})$ is generally nonstandard and, as a result, most common bootstrap procedures fail.
+We assume the existence of estimators for $\alpha(\cdot)$ and $w_0(\cdot)$, but not knowledge of $\supp(X\mid W_0=1)$.
+In this case, $\alpha(x)$ and $w_0(x)$ are usually estimated ``cell-by-cell'' and their estimators are $\sqrt{n}$-consistent with limiting Gaussian distributions.
+We will see that inference on $\amax^{-1}$ is generally nonstandard and, as a result, most common bootstrap procedures fail.

 We consider the following simple plug-in estimator: